IIGDT World International Institute of

 • Analysis and discussion of common error implications of dimensioning and tolerancing of tooling and functional gaging, based on product designs

-• Evaluate negative implications of common incorrect measurement procedures on coordinate measuring machines (CMMs) and discuss procedures to resolve/minimize problems
+• Evaluate negative implications of common incorrect measurement procedures on coordinate measuring machines (CMMs) and discuss procedures to resolve / minimize problems

 Advanced Tolerancing Development within Y14.5

-• 3D Complex Profile Geometry and Tolerance Boundaries
+• 3D Complex Profile Geometry and Tolerance Boundaries used with & without datums

 GD&T Implications to Corporate Six-Sigma Initiatives and Product Reliability